-- 1. Where the WHW so prescribes, the dean will adopt amendments to this regulation by a separate decision, after hearing the recommendations of the examination board. - 2.
+- 1. Where the WHW so prescribes, the dean will adopt amendments to this regulation by a separate decision, after hearing the recommendations of the examination board and the ECRM, and subject to the approval of the Joint Assembly or ECRM. - 2.
 An amendment to this regulation does not relate to the current academic year, unless this does not reasonably prejudice the interests of the students. - 3.
 Furthermore, a change cannot affect, to the detriment of students, a decision taken by the examination board pursuant to this regulation with regard to a student.

-Article 8.5 - Publication
+Article 8.6 - Publication